LAST UPDATED: March 23, 2021

-A: First, take your basic measurements around your chest, waist, and the length of your arms.
+First, take your basic measurements around your chest, waist, and the length of your arms.
 From there, think about what you plan to wear under your jacket.
-A t-shirt won’t add bulk but multiple layers will, which could increase the size of the jacket you need to buy.
+A T-shirt won’t add bulk but multiple layers will, which could increase the size of the jacket you need to buy.

-If you’re looking for a jacket that will provide the most protection and riding comfort, then you can’t go wrong with our top pick, the Scorpion XDR Yosemite Motorcycle Adventure Touring Jacket.
-The Tourmaster Transition Series 4 Men's Textile Motorcycle Touring Jacket is also a decent, budget-friendly touring jacket with plenty of features.
+If you want a jacket for adventure riding that will provide the most protection and comfort, then take a look at our top pick, the Klim Carlsbad Jacket.
+The Scorpion XDR Yosemite Motorcycle Adventure Touring Jacket is also an excellent, budget-friendly jacket with plenty of features.